 Thankfully over the last few years, there has been an emphasis on quality feedback processes in residency training.
 I personally feel it’s better than 20 years ago - intentional encouragement for feedback to be specific, timely, positive, and constructive, involving the resident's self-reflection of the resident, with mutually designed goals and action plans.
 If you want to read a great method for feedback, see this study.
 I also know in the world of academics, it’s not perfect every time.
 In fact, we know that there is inherent implicit bias.
 But the effort is in place in improving the giving of it.
 So, this blog will not focus on the giving of feedback.
 Instead, we will focus on the receiving even when it's not done in the above manner.

-What I haven’t observed as often is tips for residents to receive feedback.
+I don't feel that we often give tips for residents to receive feedback well.
 In my years as core faculty and now in coaching, I recognize the opportunity to speak to user feedback to harness growth.

 I was reflecting on this recently while using an app to learn French.
 In the beginning easy stage of “hello” and “goodbye,” it was fun to realize my 2 years of high school French weren’t a complete waste.
 I kept getting questions right with a pleasant little celebratory sound.
 However, it wasn’t long until my conditioned physician brain started cringing when I would miss a question.

 I reflected on receiving feedback in my own residency training – it was the same.
 I wanted to hear I was doing great; I loved people-pleasing and depended on external validation.
 Constructive feedback in my brain at that time meant failure - an indictment on my very worth.

 The same is true with informal or formal feedback.
 When you get a review, here’s how I like to encourage residents to look at it.

 Since you likely first reflect on the constructive feedback, we will start there.
-Recognize that it’s easy to view it as negative.
+Recognize that it’s easy to view it as negative and as a criticism.
 But what if you start to train yourself to see it as an opportunity to grow and excel?
 If you never get constructive feedback, does that mean you have no room to progress?
 Have you peaked in your ability to be a great physician so early?
 Why wouldn’t you want to see it as the opportunity to grow rather than a stick to beat yourself with?
 Don’t let the inner critic hijack this opportunity.